stuart-warren/elgrep/README.md

   -prefix="logstash-": index name prefix (before date)
   args: query string query
 ```
-Queries server at env ELASTICSEARCH_URL or http://localhost:9200 by default
+Queries server at env ELASTICSEARCH_HOST or http://localhost:9200 by default

 Currently only queries the index with todays date.